TonyKess/genotyping_hpc/preprocessing.md

 mkdir angsd_in

 ```
+All scripts launch from the project directory, which is one level above these other directories.

 ## Passing project information to tools

 Next we put together a parameter file, that has information on project names, software locations, and other pieces of info to pass to scripts.
 It looks like this: